Tong Xu

 RobotiXX Lab

-I am Tong Xu (徐通), a PhD student at George Mason University, advised by Prof. Xuesu Xiao.
-I hold a M.S.
-Degree from University of Southern California and a B.E.
-Degree from Nanjing University of Information Science & Technology.
+I am a third-year PhD student in RobotiXX Lab at George Mason University, advised by Prof. Xuesu Xiao.
+I received my Master’s degree from University of Southern California and Bachelor’s degree from Nanjing University of Information Science & Technology.

-My primary research interests include robotics, reinforcement learning and off-road navigation.
-My current work on automatic curriculum learning for field and legged robotics reflects my dedication to advancing real-world reinforcement learning applications in robotics through cutting-edge AI techniques.
+My primary research interests include robotics, reinforcement learning and foundation models.
+My current work on fast adaptation for cross-embediments reflects my dedication to advance real-world general-purpose applications in robotics through large-scale machine learning techniques.

 Interests